beejjorgensen/cs344_curriculum/week06/project-6.md

 use, and a pointer to the next block.

-We're going to partition the big chunk of bytes we got back from `sbrk()` into several sections.
+We're going to partition the big chunk of bytes we got back from `mmap()` into several sections.
 Each section will consist of a header (which is the `struct block`), followed by some amount of empty space.
 Repeating.